-Revenue Operations helps lay the blueprint for business growth and builds the scaffolding to help Sales, Marketing and Customer Success get there.
+Revenue Operations helps lay the blueprint for business growth and builds the scaffolding to help Sales, Marketing, and Customer Success get there.

 Follow along for an in-depth look into each building block.

 The specific data sources and structure depends on your stage.
 Most early-stage startups can survive on Excel and Google Sheets for reporting, but more mature companies need a true Business Intelligence solution.
-You should always have one system that is the source of truth (usually a CRM such as Salesforce), with as many other data sources as possible integrated into the system of record including accounting, marketing and sales automation, internal, etc.
+You should always have one system that is the source of truth (usually a CRM such as Salesforce), with as many other data sources as possible integrated into the system of record, including accounting, marketing, and sales automation, internal, etc.

 Revenue Operations owns the entire GTM tool stack, facilitating consistency, smooth handoffs, and clarity of responsibility.
 Additionally, it is Revenue Operations' job to oversee procurement, make the business case for a new or replacement software, and ensure the proposed new tool integrates properly.

 As a company grows, the processes and operations must grow alongside it and act as scaffolding to support a larger and more complex team.
-The reality is that you shouldn't set up too much bureaucracy early in the company — it will slow the team down and you're still evolving — but these roles naturally grow with the organization.
+The reality is that you shouldn't set up too much bureaucracy early in the company — it will slow the team down, and you're still evolving — but these roles naturally grow with the organization.

-Any new GTM strategy or initiative brings new needs for support, data analysis, and harmony with existing systems and processes.
+Any new GTM strategy or initiative brings new support, data analysis, and harmony with existing systems and processes.
 The tricky part of this section is maintaining and updating the living and breathing documentation while completing necessary one-time projects.

 Revenue Operations comes to the table armed with data, knowledge, and understanding that can guide upcoming strategic initiatives for the company.
 Revenue Operations is instrumental in annual planning for GTM, finance, and leadership.
-This includes revenue, headcount, leads, books of business, quotas and salaries (particularly variable).
+This includes revenue, headcount, leads, books of business, quotas, and salaries (particularly variable).